ummel/fusionModel/README.md

 ```

        M square_feet electricity natural_gas           insulation
-    1: 1        1240       23270           0       Well insulated
+    1: 1        1702       10140           0     Poorly insulated
-    2: 1        2560       10230         358       Well insulated
+    2: 1        2970        8700         877 Adequately insulated
-    3: 1        2078        5310        1054 Adequately insulated
+    3: 1         538        4145           0     Poorly insulated
-    4: 1        1124        7940         911 Adequately insulated
+    4: 1        3255       10530           0       Well insulated
-    5: 1         841        4120         279       Well insulated
+    5: 1         749       18900         462        Not insulated
-    6: 1        4304       18100        1247       Well insulated
+    6: 1        1647        6420         467 Adequately insulated
                                            aircon
     1:            Central air conditioning system
-    2: Individual window/wall or portable units
-    3:          Central air conditioning system
+    2:            Central air conditioning system
+    3:                        No air conditioning
     4:            Central air conditioning system
-    5:          Central air conditioning system
+    5: Both a central system and individual units
     6:            Central air conditioning system

 # Advanced fusion

-The fusionModel package allow for variables to be fused individually
+The fusionModel package allows variables to be fused individually and/or
-and/or in blocks.
-When variables are fused in a block, the fused values
+in blocks.
+When variables are fused in a block, the fused values always
-always consist of records drawn directly from the donor.
-This means that
+consist of records drawn directly from the donor.
+This means that fused
-fused results for “blocked” variables will always consist of a “real”
+results for “blocked” variables will always consist of a “real” joint
-joint observation.
-If *all* of the fusion variables are in a single
+observation.
+If all of the fusion variables are in a single block, then
-block, then the operation is equivalent to sampling “complete” records
+the operation is equivalent to sampling complete records from the donor
-from the donor (in terms of the fusion variables).
-This is generally
+(in terms of the fusion variables).
+This is generally only advisable
-only advisable when the donor sample size is at least as large as the
+when the donor sample size is at least as large as the recipient.
-recipient.

 There may be obvious reasons (usually having to do with the structure or
 definition of certain variables) to fuse some variables as a block.
 But,
 in general, it is not obvious when or why or which variables to block.
 Even in the absence of blocks (i.e. one-by-one fusion), it is usually
-unclear how to *sequence* the fusion process.
-Presumably, it makes sense
+unclear how to *chain* (sequence) the fusion process.
+Presumably, it
-to fuse some variables ahead of others, but the literature has very
+makes sense to fuse some variables ahead of others, but the literature
-little to say about this question.
+has very little to say about this question.

 The experimental `blockchain()` function attempts to provide a plausible
 fusion sequence (i.e. chain) and, optionally, a strategy for assigning
 variables to blocks.
 The algorithm uses cross-validated LASSO models fit
 via [glmnet](https://cran.r-project.org/web/packages/glmnet/index.html).
 It first builds a “complete” model for each *y* (fusion) variable using
-*all* other variables as predictors; the cross-validated model skill is
+all other variables as predictors; the cross-validated model skill is
 the maximum possible.
 Next, a “minimal” model is fit using only the *x*
 predictors; the model skill is divided by the maximum to create a
 “score” metric.
 The *y* with the maximum score is assigned to the first